mokuda2/senioryearreflection/_posts/2023-03-03-A-Glance-at-the-Steppingstones.md

 "I don't know...
 Honestly, I don't have a good answer, and I'm sorry.
 I'm really embarrassed about it, and that's totally on me for leading you on like that."

 After some talk, he asked if he was mad at me, and I told him about my frustrations with the lack of communication.
 I felt like if he wanted to do better with dating that he should know about that.
 He told me that he felt like he was still trying to figure things out and that transitioning into dating life and getting into a relationship all happened so fast.
+He said he wasn't ready for anything committed.

 "Are you mad at me or have any negative feelings toward me?"
 I then asked.